 Using a DJ controller without a laptop can give the DJ more freedom and flexibility when they’re playing a set on the fly, since they don’t have to worry about their laptop crashing, or lugging an extra piece of gear.

 Most controllers come equipped with a built-in audio interface, and input/output ports for sound.
-A standalone model will come with display screens which will eliminate the need of a laptop.
+A standalone model will come with display screens which will eliminate the need for a laptop.

 The best all in one DJ controller will allow the DJ to mix sets on the fly, without the use of a laptop.
 This type of added flexibility is perfect for the mobile DJ, or the DJ who doesn’t want to rely on a PC connection.
 These controllers are fairly common these days, as they become more popular in the DJ scene for their versatility and power.
 Denon is one of the leading standalone DJ controller manufacturers in the industry, producing many of the best-selling all in one controllers with full mixing capabilities.

-The all in one controller can make it more convenient for the mobile DJ who loves to mix sets on the fly, and all without the use of a laptop.
-These versatile devices can offer the user the benefits of both a controller and a mixer, so you can truly get creative during a live set.
-Read on to learn why standalone DJ controllers are the future and which all in one DJ controller I recommend for DJs of all skill levels.
+These versatile all-in-one devices can offer the benefits of both a controller and a mixer, so you can truly get creative during a live set and all this without needing a laptop.
+Read on to learn why standalone units are the future and which all in one DJ controller I recommend for DJs of all skill levels.

 The Standalone Design